 Do Disney Park Passes sell out?

 Yes, park passes can run out.
 This is especially possible on holidays or on special event days like Walt Disney World’s 50th Anniversary on October 1, 2021.
-Some parks sell out faster than others (especially Hollywood Studios), mostly because park capacity is smaller.
+Some parks sell out faster than others, especially Hollywood Studios due to its smaller capacity but also increasingly Magic Kingdom.